 This Texas-based organization leads volunteers in hosting Porch Parties, an event held from one home to the next where feminine hygiene product donations are accepted.

-Contact the organization if you’re in need of regular samples or to get more info on how you can throw your own for your community.
+Contact the organization if you’re in need of regular samples.

 The organization regularly hosts donation drives and activities to support the youth in need of sanitary pads, soap, toothbrushes, toothpaste, lotion, shampoo, conditioner, and other hygiene products.